-For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all shared courses and their grades from the successfully completed diploma program are accepted for transfer to the associate degree.
+For students who have successfully completed an eligible UMA diploma program and are entering into a corresponding associate degree program, all shared courses and their grades from the successfully completed diploma program are accepted for transfer to the associate degree program.

-Credits successfully completed in an associate degree and their grades are accepted for transfer into another associate program if the courses meet new program requirements.
+Shared courses in an associate degree program and their grades are accepted for transfer into another associate degree program.
+Associated courses count in the calculation of SAP as both attempted and earned (if successfully completed), and affect CGPA, POP and MTF based upon the earned grade.
+Please see the Grade Identification and Related Impact on SAP Elements chart.
 Students who previously attended another college/school/university may request a transcript evaluation to determine if any of the credits earned transfer to UMA.
 The student should speak to the Registrar's Office to discuss transfer credits.
 UMA accepts evaluated and approved external academic credits earned at another institution which have a final grade of C or better.
 A TC grade is awarded for all academic credits that are accepted by UMA.
 Students must complete a minimum of 30% of the total credits in the program for which they are enrolling at UMA.
 In addition, required courses in the Associate of Science in Nursing program that have course numbers beginning with "RN" must be completed at UMA.